Thanks to Duncan Kingori from SERPBook for sharing his insights in this guest blog post.

 If you’re operating a start-up website, then it will take a lot of useful, resourceful content to get you to rank as an authoritative website.
 This means that your best bet for attaining this status is to attract as much organic search traffic as possible.
 Note that if you fail to track your SEO campaigns, you will be unable to analyse and identify which of your SEO activities influenced this growth.

 This tracking process serves the single, important purpose of finding your strongest and most influential traffic sources.
-All this Data is contained in Google Analytics, and it gives you a clear indication of what active steps to take to improve your position on the SERPs.
+All this data is contained in Google Analytics, and it gives you a clear indication of what active steps to take to improve your position on the SERPs.

 3. Backlink Quality

 As your website grows, backlinks become a common feature as a kind of ‘‘vote of confidence’’ for useful content.
 What most website owners don’t realise is, some backlinks are actually detrimental.
-Through such resources as SEO spyglass, you will be able to gauge the quality of your backlinks, to monitor their profiles and to know which ones hurt your site, and which ones improve your rankings.
+Through such resources as SEO spyglass, you will be able to gauge the quality of your backlinks, monitor their profiles and to know which ones hurt your site, and which ones improve your rankings.

 Website owners that don’t track their SEO progress remain in the dark.
-They shove dozens of meaningless backlinks into their content and run the risk of link related penalty.
+They shove dozens of meaningless backlinks into their content and run the risk of link related penalties.
 Tracking your SEO campaigns helps you realise the value of quality links, as opposed to quantity.

-4. Search Traffic Conversion rate
+4. Search Traffic Conversion Rate